studoverse/katerbase/README.md

 This is useful if you expect that duplicates might happen, and you can resolve that duplicates on your own by writing Kotlin code and e.g. use an [updateOne](#updateone) operation in the `onDuplicateKey` lambda.

-Note that the `onDuplicateKey` lambda is not atomically executed but called after MongoDB finishes the `insertOne` call.
-If you can archive an atomic update query without the need of custom Kotlin logic use [updateOneOrInsert](#updateoneorinsert) instead.
+Note that the `onDuplicateKey` lambda is not atomically executed, but called after MongoDB finishes the `insertOne` call.
+If you can achieve an atomic update query without the need of custom Kotlin logic use [updateOneOrInsert](#updateoneorinsert) instead.

 ### findOneOrInsert